CQCL/pytket-iqm/README.md

 relevant to the given backend URL.

 (Note: At the moment IQM does not provide a quantum computing service open to the general public.
-Please contact our [sales team](https://www.meetiqm.com/contact/) to set up your access to an IQM quantum computer.)
+Please contact their [sales team](https://www.meetiqm.com/contact/) to set up your access to an IQM quantum computer.)

 ## Bugs and feature requests